dbt-labs/docs.getdbt.com/website/docs/guides/sl-snowflake-qs.md

   You should see a confirmation message after running the command.

-7. Verify data &mdash; Verify that the data is loaded by running these SQL queries.
+7. Verify data.
+Verify that the data is loaded by running these SQL queries.
 Confirm that you can see output for each one, like the following confirmation image.

   ```sql
   select * from raw.jaffle_shop.customers;